Ehab0100/Patterns_in_C/README.md

 # Patterns_in_C
-Solving Patterns Problem Solvig With  C
+Solving Patterns Problems Using  C